tackline/Play-Serializer/README.md

  - See how easy it is to write a serializer.
  - Explore why some of the decisions are made.
  - Note how unhelpful the libraries we are using are.
+ - Start with a field serializer (because that seems easy) and move on to value classes with proper interfaces.
  - Have a bit of fun.

 Non-goals